This post may contain affiliate links. Please read our disclosure policy.

 | 6 servings

-The Original Sushi Bundt Cake, or Rosca de Sushi, layers tacky Calrose rice with creamy crab tampico, crisp Persian cucumber, and sliced avocado.
+The Original Sushi Bundt Cake, or Rosca de Sushi, layers tacky Calrose rice with creamy crab tampico, crisp English cucumber, and sliced avocado.
 Unmolded and finished with crushed nori, sliced serranos, shichimi togarashi, and a sriracha-mayo drizzle, it is served cold with a citrus tamari sauce.

 Prep: 20 minutes